RECOMMENDED - OLYMPUS FELLOWSHIP

 The artists exhibited this year process their own perception and reflection on topics such as love, family, home, migration, tolerance, and the environment in their works.
 In his series of works, Tobias Kruse shows a personal approach to East Germany and finds a symbolic hinge between past and present in black-and-white photographs.
 Karla Hiraldo Voleau deals with love in gender roles and interpersonal relationships based on the example of dating culture in Japan, and the Russian-German photographer Mika Sperling, who lives in Hamburg, biographically examines the complexity of multiculturalism and identity, and augments the interaction of the works with the viewer through the use of various media.

-After the presentation at the House of Photography, the works will be exhibited in Frankfurt from 8 August to 27 September 2020 and in Amsterdam from 14 January to 11 April 2021.
+After the presentation at the House of Photography, the works will be exhibited in Frankfurt from 19 September to 25 Oktober 2020 and in Amsterdam from 15 January to 11 April 2021.

 Karla Hiraldo Voleau (*1992, Santo Domingo, Dominican Republic) studied photography at the École de Condé in Paris and ECAL in Lausanne.
 Her works revolve around identity, vulnerability, and love, as well as gender roles and mechanisms in relations between women and men.
 “She is her own protagonist, and this position makes her work deeply personal,” says Kim Knoppers, curator at Foam.